citexGroup/Citex-API/citex_api_documentation.md

        SignatureMethod=HmacSHA256&SignatureVersion=2&Timestamp=2019-06-20T09%3A38%3A06&
        Signature=ydOk2DwcpAcujVnfPmsJDXn8b7Wl9HCDay98Bs82pa0%3D

-    And don't forgot to add auth key in headers.
+    And don't forgot to add auth key in the headers.